nawawn/InfraScripts/README.md

 This interactive script continues to prompt for new password if they don't meet the password complexity and minimum lenght requirement.

 __Test-Credential.ps1__
-This interactive script check if the given credential is authenticated successfully.
+This interactive script checks if the given credential is authenticated successfully.

 __Get-SPFolderItemReport.ps1__
 This script can generate the report with all folder and file list from a SharePoint site library.